bal-code-camp-rest-oidc/documentation/camp-worklog/Day-4.md

           issuer-uri: ${ISSUER_URI}
 ```

-After that change we are able to parametrize our keycloak uris from the openshift-instance, starting the local dockerized server-instnance to test
+After that change we are able to parametrize our keycloak uris from the openshift-instance, starting the local dockerized server-instance to test
 the new substituted env-variables:

 ```bash